-Tax season is here and for those of us (all of us) looking for possible deductions on our federal income taxes, there’s plenty of reasons to read on.
-If you completed a mortgage refinance in 2019, you may be realizing the benefits of lower payments and possibly a lower rate.
-But did you know that you may be able to claim tax deductions because of your mortgage refinance?
+Believe it or not, tax season is already here.
+And if you are looking for possible deductions on your federal income taxes, there are plenty of reasons to read on.
+If you completed a mortgage refinance in 2020, you may be realizing the benefits of lower payments and possibly a lower rate.
+But if you’ve recently bought your first home, did you know that you may be able to claim tax deductions because of the mortgage itself?

 When it comes to a cash-out refinance, you may be able to deduct the interest paid on your total loan balance if you use this loan for a capital home improvement.
 These improvements must be permanent additions that increase your home’s value such as a roof, another room, air conditioning, etc. The IRS does not consider household repairs, small design changes and aesthetic changes as deductible.